EdwardAThomson/EdwardAThomson.github.io/src/markdown/AI.md

 AI isn't brain rot; it's a mirror.
 If you skip the heavy lifting, it happily keeps the bar low.
 Sweat through the first reps yourself then let AI boost, not replace, your cognition.

-## My Guiding Principles
+## Guiding Principles
 My philosophy on using AI can be broken down into a few key principles:

 *   **1. Augment, Don't Replace:** AI should be a partner that handles the tedious work (like syntax and boilerplate), freeing up human cognition for higher-level creative and strategic thinking.
 *   **2. Critical Engagement is Non-Negotiable:** The value of AI is directly proportional to the critical thought you apply to its output.
 It's a tool for enhancement, not a replacement for thinking: if you skip the heavy lifting, it happily keeps the bar low.
 *   **3. Build in the Open:** The best way to understand and demystify AI is to build with it and share the results.
 This is why my projects are open source.

-## My Workflow
+## My meta Workflow for working with AI
 I use AI as an active pair programmer.
 My primary tool is **Cursor**, which allows me to have a tight feedback loop with an AI that has full context of my codebase.

-*   **I Delegate:** Repetitive tasks, writing boilerplate code, generating unit tests, and explaining unfamiliar libraries or codebases.
+*   **Delegate:** Repetitive tasks, writing boilerplate code, generating unit tests, and explaining unfamiliar libraries or codebases.
-*   **I Command:** High-level architecture, creative problem-solving, and the final decision on whether to accept, reject, or modify any code suggestion.
+*   **Command:** High-level architecture, creative problem-solving, and the final decision on whether to accept, reject, or modify any code suggestion.
 Creating documents that contain project requirements, design thinking, etc are essential.
-*   **I Recognize its Limits:** AI is not a strategic thinker.
+*   **Recognize its Limits:** AI is not a strategic thinker.
 It can't tell you *what* to build, but it's an unparalleled accelerator for *how* to build it once you have a clear vision.

 ## My AI-powered projects